alx0rr/XC-OS/README.md

 ```

 <div align="center">
-or use the Makefile to build img file:
+...or use the Makefile to build img file:
 </div>
 ```shell
 cd project && make